Clefairyx/Clefairyx/README.md

 - 💬 Ask me about ... anything you want to know regarding the JungleBoys project or myself

-- 📫 How to reach me ... email
+- 📫 How to reach me ... email, discord